spectrocloud/librarium/packages/docs/content/00-release-notes.md

 * Spectro cloud layouts instantaneous and effortless monitoring of the cluster cloud cost.
 * Now Spectro Cloud users can receive real-time alerts on cluster health at hooked external applications.
 * Spectro Cloud enterprise mode production clusters can be backed up to object storage of S3 buckets for convenient restoration.
-* Specro Proxy authentication pack to provision reverse proxy aided communication for clusters deployed in a private network belonging to local datacenters.
+* Spectro Proxy authentication pack to provision reverse proxy aided communication for clusters deployed in a private network belonging to local data centers.
 * Spectro Cloud has stepped up to an upgraded and stable API version for better automation, integration, and efficiency.